KDE/documentation-develop-kde-org/content/hig/components/editing/list.md

 ![Add button at the bottom right of a list](/hig/ListPicker.png)

-For deselection you can either add a remove button for seleted icons next to the add button or use an icon on the list item.
+For deselection you can either add a remove button for selected icons next to the add button or use an icon on the list item.

 ![Using an on-demand pattern to display a "Remove"